 The Spirit will only lead us in the ways of Yahuwah, which are clearly spelled out in the Torah!

 “God is Spirit, and those who worship Him must worship Him in spirit and in truth.”
 (John 4:24)

-True worship of the Father is the fruit of obedience to both the letter and the spirit of the law, allowing the Holy Spirit to guide us into the beautiful truths found within Yahuwah’s written Word.
+True worship of the Father is the fruit of obedience to both the letter and the spirit of the law, allowing the Holy Spirit to guide us into the beautiful truths found within Yahuwah’s written Word (the Scriptures).
 We cannot have one without the other.